DominicThorpe/iridescent_compiler/README.md

 ## State of Development

-Currently working on adding type casting to the language up to the intermediate code generation phase.
+Currently working on adding the `char`, `string`, `float`, and `double` primitive types to the language up to the intermediate code generation phase.